afoliveira5/afoliveira5/README.md

 - **Test strategies based on the Test Pyramid**
 ---

-My work spans the **entire lifecycle** — from planning and scenario definition to execution, automation, failure analysis, and result validation.
+My work spans the **entire lifecycle of testing**
+- from planning and scenario definition
+- execution of automation os testing,
+- failure analysis
+- and result validation.

 I am eager to contribute my expertise to a **Senior QA** or **QA Automation Engineer** role, bringing technical knowledge, a quality-focused mindset, and experience in building and evolving automation solutions.